Skip to content

 ram.execSim(case, 10.0)

-These files can be used for small-signal stability analysis with the RAMSES Eigenanalysis tool.
+The matrices can be used for small-signal stability analysis, e.g. with the RAMSES Eigenanalysis tool or scipy.sparse.linalg.

 The pyramses.extractor class extracts and visualises time-series results from a trajectory file produced during simulation.